barryclark/jekyll-now/_posts/2017-2-24-angular2-bootstrap.md

+>**Bootstrap** is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
+CSS is my favorate one, I'd like to use it in my angular2 cli projects.

-Use bootstrap in angular2 cli project
+## How to use Bootstrap in a Angular2 cli project

 ### The first option
 The most conveninent way to use bootstrap in your angular2 cli project is to use Bootstrap CDN.